top of page

 Sexting

 Sexting is the sending of provocative or sexual photos, messages or videos.
-Sexts are generally sent using a mobile phone but can also be posted online.
+Sexting is usually done on a mobile phone but can also be posted online.

 More information